Ankeet Chavan

-Ankeet Chavan (born 28 October 1985) is a cricketer who played for Mumbai in Indian domestic cricket.
-He is an all-rounder who is a left-handed batsman and slow left-arm orthodox bowler.
+Ankeet Chavan (born 28 October 1985) is a former cricketer who played for Mumbai in Indian domestic cricket.
+He was an all-rounder who batted left-handed and bowled slow left-arm orthodox.
 He also played for Rajasthan Royals in Indian Premier League.

 Spot fixing controversy

-On 16 May 2013, Chavan was arrested on charges of Spot fixing during IPL 6 by the Delhi police along with Ajit Chandila and Sreesanth, who played alongside him for Rajasthan Royals.
-According to Police, Ankeet Chavan was promised ₹6 million to give away 14 runs in Rajasthan Royals' match against Mumbai Indians on 15 May 2013 and he did it giving away 15 runs in his second over.
+On 16 May 2013, Delhi police arrested Chavan on spot-fixing charges during IPL 6 along with Ajit Chandila and Sreesanth, who played alongside him for Rajasthan Royals.
+According to police, Chavan was promised ₹6 million to give away 14 runs in Rajasthan Royals' match against Mumbai Indians on 15 May 2013 and he gave away 15 runs in his second over.

 After being arrested, he was immediately suspended by his employer, Air India.